Kong/docs.konghq.com/app/_hub/kong-inc/aws-lambda/_changelog.md

 **{{site.base_gateway}} 3.5.x**
 * The AWS-Lambda plugin has been refactored by using lua-resty-aws as an underlying AWS library.
-The refactor simplifies the AWS-Lambda plugin code base and adding support for multiple IAM authenticating scenarios. [#11350](https://github.com/Kong/kong/pull/11350)
+The refactor simplifies the AWS-Lambda plugin code base and adds support for multiple IAM authenticating scenarios. [#11350](https://github.com/Kong/kong/pull/11350)

 **{{site.base_gateway}} 3.3.x**